-This blog of mine is pretty small.
-I mean it eats up a ton of my time, but my audience isn’t huge.
+This blog of mine is fairly small.
+It eats up a ton of my time, but my audience isn’t huge.
 (It’s perfect for me, but in the world of blogging my pageviews and visitor counts are quite low.)
-But I haven’t let that stop me from reaching out and asking for collaboration from brands and businesses.
+I haven’t let that stop me from reaching out and asking for collaboration from brands and businesses.

 Often I am surprised by the enthusiasm of some local businesses that I’ve approached.
 There are even some companies I’ve worked with more than once!